 Ludchurch is a small village, situated some five miles south-east of Narberth.
 The area was well known for the quality of its limestone, which was worked locally.
-The men of the village of Ludchurch who fell during the Great War are commemorated on individual wooden shields, which hang in the Church of St. Elidyr.
-These men are commemorated on this page, along with three other men known to have been born at Ludchurch, who for some reason are not commemorated here.
-Photographs of the plaques have been kindly supplied by Mike Berrell.
+The men of the village of Ludchurch who fell during the Great War are commemorated on seven individual wooden shields, in the form of shields, which hang in the Church of St. Elidyr.
+These men are commemorated on this page, along with three other men known to have been born at Ludchurch, who for reasons unknown are not commemorated there.
+Recently these plaques have been moved to a more accessible and fitting location within the Church and are now more sensibly positioned.
+Photographs of the plaques in their original locations were supplied by Mike Berrell, but the photograph below, showing them in their new location, has been supplied by David Thomas, of Ludchurch.

 The Great War, 1914-1918